clean beauty

 Kooshoo plastic-free hair ties

 Kooshoo is another awesome hair accessory brand.
 They make elastic-free hair ties, as well as scrunchies and headbands.
-They use natural rubber, GOTS certified organic cotton and dyes, and everything is packaged in 100% recycled FSC certified paper, sealed with paper tape.
+Products are made with natural rubber and GOTS certified organic cotton and dyes, and everything is packaged in 100% recycled FSC certified paper, sealed with paper tape.

 Terra Ties is a small company that makes biodegradeable hair ties made with natural rubber extracted from rubber trees and organic cotton.
 They are colored with natural dyes and packaged in 100% recycled materials.